-- Read the quote from the saint at the beginning of the chapter and the Scripture passage in the text: Luke 18:1-8.
-Discuss how they relate to the topic of the lesson. - Prayer Activity - Today, pray a five-decade Rosary together.
-You can choose which-ever Mysteries Joyful, Luminous, Sorrowful, or Glorious that you want.
+- Students should complete the chapter review page at the end of the chapter. - When students have completed the chapter review, correct it as a class.
+Be sure to check for any questions students may still have. - Prayer Activity - Today, pray a five-decade Rosary together.
+You can choose whichever Mysteries Joyful, Luminous, Sorrowful, or Glori-ous that you want.
 Consider using the Glorious if it is still the Easter season.
-If it is Lent, consider the Sorrowful Mysteries.
-If possible, go to a church and pray before the tabernacle. - Encourage students to share with their families what they learned.
+If it is Lent, consider the Sorrowful Myster-ies.
+If possible, go to a church and pray before the tabernacle. - Encourage students to share with their families what they learned this week.

-Lesson 26: Prayer 59
+Lesson 26: Prayer 85